 Grounds maintenance: In last year's survey, 60% of residents were satisfied that the landlord keeps estates' communal areas clean and well maintained.
-This edition brings you a feature on our grounds maintenance service: who provides it, how to contact them, and the standards of service you can expect.
+Page 9 of this edition brings you a feature on our grounds maintenance service: who provides it, how to contact them, and the standards of service you can expect.

 Respect: 66% felt that the landlord treats tenants fairly and with respect.
 But we want to drive that figure up significantly.
 As required by the Social Housing Regulator, we will improve the quality of information that we have about our tenants' needs and diversity, and how you want us to communicate with you.
-Details are in the 'Getting to know you better' article further below.
+For details, see the 'Getting to know you better' article on the page opposite.